MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/configure-report-server-urls-ssrs-configuration-manager.md

 ## Authenticate client requests sent to a report server URL

 By default, Windows Authentication is the authentication type supported on the URL endpoints.
 This setting is the default security extension.
 If you implement a custom or Forms authentication provider, modify the authentication settings on the report server.
-Optionally, you can also change the Windows Authentication settings to match the authentication subsystem used in your network.
-For more information, see [Authentication with the report server](../../reporting-services/security/authentication-with-the-report-server.md).
+You can also change the Windows Authentication settings to match the authentication subsystem used in your network.
+For more information, see [Authentication in a report server](../../reporting-services/security/authentication-with-the-report-server.md).

 ## Related content